mokkabonna/json-schema-merge-allof/README.md

 **ignoreAdditionalProperties** default **false**

-Allows you to combine schema properties even though some schemas have `additionalProperties: false` The resulting schema will still get additionalProperties set to false.
-This is the most common issue people face when trying to expand schemas using allOf and a limitation of the json schema spec.
+Allows you to combine schema properties even though some schemas have `additionalProperties: false` This is the most common issue people face when trying to expand schemas using allOf and a limitation of the json schema spec.
+Be aware though that the schema produced will allow more than the original schema.
+But this is useful if just want to combine schemas using allOf as if additionalProperties wasn't false during the merge process.
+The resulting schema will still get additionalProperties set to false.

 ## Resolvers